 The means that some underground utilities are only a few centimetres below the surface, making them much closer than you think and easier to contact and damage.
 Always know your locates before you start any excavation, practice safe exposing rules and hand expose when necessary.

-For more information on the safe excavation requirements in Alberta, please see: Alberta Occupational Health and Safety Code, Part 32 Excavating and Tunnelling, in particular:
+For more information on the safe excavation requirements in Alberta, please reference these sections of the Alberta Occupational Health and Safety Code, Part 32 Excavating and Tunnelling:

 - Disturbing the ground (Section 441)